 If you are looking for more detail, a BikeFit Pro fitter measures foot tilt with the FFMD tools (physical or the BikeFit App for iPad) pictured below.

 Foot tilt is the number one reason for uneven pedal/cleat wear and for most foot discomfort in cycling.
 This is why we need wedges.

 Here is a rear view of Speedplay cleat with 2 cleat wedges.

-If you would like more information regarding wedges, see this blog post.
+If you would like more information regarding wedges, see our page on wedging benefits.
 We also reveal more information on the foot/pedal interface in another fitting article: How to Fit a Road Bicycle.

 We have never seen a broken Speedplay spring from a cyclist that has a flat forefoot.
 However, a flat or neutral forefoot is rare, to say the least.
 This comment is not coming from Speedplay but it is absolutely our belief that the correct use of cleat wedges will prolong the life of your Speedplay cleat springs.
 Remember it is important to follow the manufacturer’s suggestion for upkeep and maintaining your equipment.